 The St. Andrews Campus has teamed with Scotland Health Care to provide medical services to students.
 The Health and Wellness staff will make an appointment or do a "call ahead" with a physician located just a few blocks from campus.
 This service is available Monday-Friday from 8:30 - 5:00.
-To make an appointment, please call at (910) 277- 5040 or go by her office in the Health and Wellness Center.
+To make an appointment, please call the Health and Wellness Office.